 Examines accounting information as an economic decision-making tool.
 This course presents the concepts, policies, and procedures that govern accounting information systems.
 Students use that understanding to improve resource allocation by managers, owners, and creditors of an organization.
-Prerequisite: BUSB 145, Mathematical Foundations for Business or equivalent.
+Prerequisite: BUSB 145 or equivalent.